uncharted-causemos/wm-docs/docs/get-started.md

         You can only compare different scenarios when you are viewing projections for a single country.
 Scenario comparison is not available when viewing projections for multiple countries.

-4. Change the time range to cover the period you're interested in:
+4. Change the time range to cover the dates you're interested in:
     1. Click **Edit**.
     2. Change the **to** date to *December 2030*.
 3. To create a new scenario and compare it to the default with no constraints: